software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 | `PUT`    | `/users/{id}` | Update the user with the provided id |
 | `DELETE` | `/users/{id}` | Delete the user with the provided id |

+{: .note }

+> Collections are commonly entities which we are storing in the database.
+The REST API endpoints provide ways to access and manipulate these entities.

 The `{id}` part of the `/users/{id}` path is a _path variable_.
 For example, the path for user with id 2 would be `/users/2`.

+{: .note }

+> The "id" refers to the id attribute (the primary key) of the entity.
+The attribute's name doesn't necessarily have to be "id".

 A collection can have _sub-collections_.
 For example, a path for a user's messages resource would be `/users/{id}/messages`, where "messages" is a sub-collection.
 [This guide](https://restfulapi.net/resource-naming/) has more information about the resource path naming conventions.